 2026 Spring FOOT-Notes

-Olin Pavilion (Normal Hall) CLOSED for 2026
+Olin Pavilion (Normal Hall) to remain open for 2026

-Activities we DO have planned for 2026:
+Other activities we have planned for 2026:

 June 7: Gratitude in Nature (9am-12pm)